FEDERATION CYNOLOGIQUE INTERNATIONALE (AISBL)

 muscular and clean with strong, but not heavy, bone.

 Shoulder: very well laid back.
-At withers, separated only by
+At withers, separated

 vertebrae, but blades sloping outwards to accommodate desired